Vendelator/RP2040_PIO_Steppermotors/README.md

 - Add primitive ramp-up / ramp-down functionallity over PIO
 - Add alternative method that works for both Pico and Pico W. It's important to get the visual feedback.
 - Using UART to daisy-chain several Pi Picos to be able to have even more motors activate simultanously, still all activating simultanously.
+- Adding basic inverse kinematics based entirely on the math module.
+Main program should call a function to get relevant angles and feed these using the new angle_instructor() as tuples for several motions in a row for making tasks.